-4. Consistent bilingualism/multilingualism of all documents relevant to study and qualification into English (in foreign language and literature programs: the corresponding second language).
+To facilitate the mobility of both students and graduates, UR provides translations of all documents relevant to studies and qualifications, such as into English (in foreign language and literature programs: the corresponding second language).
 Only the German texts are legally binding.